 Last Updated on January 8, 2024 by Christine Kaaloa

+Yoga in India is more than just coming to the mat.
 Muscles aching, belly battling waterborne parasites, while hurdling through two asana classes a day and intensive schedule of studies and teaching practicums… It was a lot!
 Along the way, I accepted my body’s shape-shifting to Dharamsala’s Indian-Tibetan hill region surroundings.
 Injury and bad diets (aka carb-loading for lack of veggies) happen and horrible toilet habits are spawned as a result of getting sick in Mother India.

 But good things come out of these things as well.